Mardi Himal: The Mardi Himal trek

-In 2012, the Mardi Himal Trek was opened, following a ridge towards the summit, with lodges and teahouses open to an elevation of 3,550m, with a further climb to "Base Camp" at 4,500m.
+In 2012, the Mardi Himal Trek hiking route was opened, following a ridge towards the summit, with lodges and teahouses open to an elevation of 3,550m, with a further climb to "Base Camp" at 4,500m.
 The peak itself is classified by the Nepalese government as a "trekking peak" and is offered by many expedition companies.
+The trek starts from the city of Pokhara and follows the route through the villages of Dhampus and Pothana, passing through dense forests of oak, rhododendron, and bamboo.
+The trail then heads towards the Mardi Himal Base Camp, which is located at an altitude of 4,500 meters.